Chef

 Normally, I cook it with butter and oil in a stainless steel skillet; however, it is always difficult to flip(it doesn't release like other fish with skin)...

-Asked by castikel about 4 years ago
+Asked by castikel over 4 years ago

 Im making a turkey tendeloin and want to wrap stuffing in it..do i cook the stuffing first

-Asked by Meg over 3 years ago
+Asked by Meg almost 4 years ago

 Question.
 I've heard to salt the water you are cooking pasta in.
 It raises the boiling point, but I am also told it's the only chance you have to infuse flavor into the pasta.
 If that's true why don't you add spices and herbs to the water?